Year 8 Maths

 The method behind the marks

-• Algebra manipulation, equation solving, graph thinking, geometry reasoning, and step-by-step layout.
+• Algebra, equations, graph thinking, geometry reasoning, and the discipline of writing a proper step-by-step layout.

-• How to identify what a question is asking before jumping into calculation.
+• How to read a question and decide what it is asking before reaching for the calculator.

 Class format